arobson/rabbot/README.md

 Things to remember when publishing a message:
  * A type sepcifier is required so that the recipient knows what kind of message its getting and which handler should process it
  * If `contentType` is provided, then that will be used for the message's contentType
- * If `body` is an object, it will be serialized as JSON and `contentType` will be "application/json"
+ * If `body` is an object or an array, it will be serialized as JSON and `contentType` will be "application/json"
  * If `body` is a string, it will be sent as a utf8 encoded string and `contentType` will be "text/plain"
  * If `body` is a Buffer, it will be sent as a byte array and `contentType` will be "application/octet-stream"
  * By default, the type specifier will be used if no routing key is undefined